 Badwater Basin is one of the most intriguing places in the United States.
-This basin, which is located in Death Valley National Park in California, is also the lowest point in the country at 282 feet below sea level.
+This basin, located in Death Valley National Park in California, is also the lowest point in the country, at 282 feet below sea level.

-After heavy rains, water fills the basin and when the water recedes, it leaves salt flats behind.
-These salt flats have been building up for millennia to create the unique landscapes you see today.
+After heavy rains, water fills the basin, and when the water recedes, it leaves salt flats behind.
+These salt flats have been created over millennia to form the unique landscapes you see today.

 7. Montezuma Castle National Monument, Arizona

-When it comes to well-preserved ancient buildings in the United States, none are as well-preserved as Montezuma Castle.
-This incredible building is located about 90 feet up a limestone cliff in Camp Verde Arizona.
+Regarding well-preserved ancient buildings in the United States, few are as well-preserved as Montezuma Castle.
+Easily one of the most famous Southwest landmarks, these incredible ancient ruins are located about 90 feet up a limestone cliff in Camp Verde, Arizona.
 It should be a stop on any Arizona road trip!

-A museum and visitor center are on site and this is where you can learn about the Sinagua people who built these ancient structures and see many artifacts including stone tools and gemstone ornaments.
+A museum and visitor center are on-site, where you can learn about the Sinagua people who built these ancient structures and see many artifacts, including stone tools and gemstone ornaments.

 8. White Sands National Park, New Mexico

-White Sands National Park is a strikingly-beautiful place located in the Tularosa Basin in Southern New Mexico and one of the best places to visit in the Southwest USA.
-The main feature of the 145.762-acre park is the white sand dunes that were formed from gypsum.
+White Sands National Park is a strikingly beautiful place in the Tularosa Basin in Southern New Mexico and one of the best places to visit in the Southwest USA.
+The main feature of the 145.762-acre park is the white sand dunes formed from gypsum.

-This incredible dunefield is the biggest in the world and it can be viewed along the eight-mile Dunes Drive.
-There are several hiking trails in the park including Dune Life Nature Trail and Playa Trail.
-Other attractions in the park include the Interdune Boardwalk, Lake Lucero, White Sands National Park Visitor Center and Holloman Lake.
+This incredible dune field is the biggest in the world and can be viewed along the eight-mile Dunes Drive.
+Several hiking trails in the park include Dune Life Nature Trail and Playa Trail.
+Other attractions in the park include the Interdune Boardwalk, Lake Lucero, White Sands National Park Visitor Center, and Holloman Lake.

 9. Raft the Colorado River

 For many avid rafters, rafting down the Colorado River is a must-do.
-It’s an experience that you’ll never forget and there are few places on earth that deliver an equally thrilling experience on the water.
+It’s an experience you’ll never forget, and few places on earth deliver an equally thrilling experience on the water.

 From calm waters to raging rapids, where you launch from and how far you go will depend on your rafting experience.
-As you travel down the river, you’ll see the Grand Canyon and its stunning scenery from a unique angle.
+Traveling down the river, you’ll see the Grand Canyon and its stunning scenery from a unique angle.

 10. Taos Pueblo, New Mexico

-Situated in New Mexico, Taos Pueblo a is historic town that’s among the oldest, continuously inhabited communities in the United States.
-The town was built about 1,000 years ago and features traditional adobe structures.
+Situated in New Mexico, Taos Pueblo is a historic town that’s among the oldest, continuously inhabited communities in the United States.
+The town was built about 1,000 years ago and featured traditional adobe structures.

 11. The Wave, Arizona

-The creation of the rock formation in Arizona known as The Wave started more than 190 million years ago.
-Today, this fascinating sandstone formation situated in the Vermilion Cliffs National Monument is one of the most photographed in the region.
+The creation of the rock formation in Arizona, known as The Wave, started more than 190 million years ago.
+Today, this fascinating sandstone formation in the Vermilion Cliffs National Monument is one of the most photographed in the region.

 To get the best view of The Wave, hike along the six-mile return trail that passes through a beautiful wilderness area.